Housing in Lüneburg

-Currently, there are ten halls of residence on campus as well as close to the campus or downtown, which are operated by the regional branch of the German National Association for Student Affairs (Studentenwerk OstNiedersachsen) and by the local association Campus Wohnen.
+Currently, there are 11halls of residence on campus as well as close to the campus or downtown, operated by the regional branch of the German National Association for Student Affairs (Studentenwerk OstNiedersachsen) and by the local association Campus Wohnen.
 For organizational reasons, both providers do not rent rooms directly to international exchange students.
 However, Leuphana provides a limited number of rooms in different halls of residence for exchange students, which can be rented through the Leuphana Accommodation Service on a first come first serve basis.

-The halls of residence consist of apartments with 2-6 single rooms*, 1 or 2 bathrooms and a kitchen.
+The halls/dormitories consist of apartments with 2-6 single rooms*, 1 or 2 bathrooms and a kitchen.
 Sharing a flat is called in Germany “Wohngemeinschaft” or “WG” as short term, which means something like living in a community.
 All halls of residence are co-ed and so are most of the WGs, but there are also all-female and all-male WGs.
 The rooms available through the Leuphana Accommodation Service are located within WGs consisting of German and/or international students.